Aniwesh20/Hawayien-app/README.md

 Technology:

-ReactJs :- he front-end of the app is built using React.js, a popular JavaScript library for building user interfaces.
+ReactJs :- The front-end of the app is built using React.js, a popular JavaScript library for building user interfaces.
 React components are used to create a dynamic and interactive user experience.

 VITE :- Vite is used as the build tool and development server.
 Its fast build times and native ES module support contribute to efficient development.